 The critical Obstetric facility at Jehangir Hospital is a boon for High-Risk Pregnancies.
-Equipped as per ICU Standards and monitored round-the-click by doctors and anesthetists.
-It also has an easy access to the Operation Theatre complex.
-Deluxe Maternity Suites are furnished luxuriously, Labour, deliver and recover facilities can be availed in the same room.
-The unit can accommodate up to 4 deliveries at the same time including intrapartum monitoring and monitoring and monitoring of twins.
-Dedicated Neonatal Resuscitation Room is available.
-Support Service: The support of fully equipped and well-staffed Neonatal Intensive Care Unit has made it possible to deal efficiently with all varieties of High risk Obstetric patients, including very premature deliveries.
-An efficient blood bank with facilities of 24 hour Blood Transfusion is of immense help in various Obstetric and Gynecological emergencies where urgent blood transfusions are often needed at short notice.
+Equipped as per ICU Standards and monitored round-the-click by doctors and anesthetists, It also has an easy access to the Operation Theatre complex.
+Deluxe maternity suites are furnished luxuriously; labour, delivery and recovery facilities can be availed in the same room.
+The unit can accommodate up to 4 deliveries at the same time, including intrapartum monitoring and monitoring of twins.
+Dedicated neonatal resuscitation room is also available.
+Support Service: The support of a fully equipped and well-staffed Neonatal Intensive Care Unit has made it possible to deal efficiently with all varieties of high risk Obstetric patients, including very premature deliveries.
+An efficient blood bank with a facility of 24 hour blood transfusion is of immense help in various Obstetric and Gynecological emergencies where urgent blood transfusions are often needed at short notice.

 High Risk Gynecological Patients are intensively monitored with close co-operation between the Obstetrician, Physicians and Intensivists.

 Laparoscopic literally means taking a look inside the abdominal cavity with the help of a telescope.
 Nowadays, this imaging technique is not restricted to just diagnosis, but the entire operative procedure can be completed laparoscopically.
 It can be availed for both Diagnostic & Surgical needs.
-Procedures offered include Laparoscopic management of Ectopic Pregnancies, Ovarian cysts, Hysterectomy, removal of fibroids, Laparoscopic Hysterectomy – For a Quicker Recovery.
+Procedures offered include laparoscopic management of ectopic pregnancies, ovarian cysts, hysterectomy, removal of fibroids and laparoscopic hysterectomy – For a quicker recovery.

-Jehangir Hospital, Pune has gained the reputation of being the best centre in the region for Obstetrics and Gynecological Services over last 7 decades.
-The Mother and the Child Care being our focus at Jehangir, we believe that every mother and baby deserves the best care possible – before, during, and after a precious newborn enters the world.
+Jehangir Hospital, Pune has gained the reputation of being the best centre in the region for Obstetrics and Gynecological services over the last 7 decades.
+Mother and child care being our focus at Jehangir, we believe that every mother and baby deserves the best care possible – before, during and after a precious newborn enters the world.